Overview of Thyroid Cancer

-Anaplastic thyroid cancer is the least common form, accounting for 1–2% of all cases.
+Anaplastic thyroid cancer is the least common form, accounting for 1–2 percent of all cases.
 This type is more difficult to treat due to its rapid growth rate.
 Anaplastic thyroid cancer is twice as common in men as it is in women, has a much lower survival rate, and occurs mainly in people over age 65.

 Incidence and Prevalence of Thyroid Cancer

 In the United States, about 20,000–30,000 cases of thyroid cancer are diagnosed each year.
 Women are 2 to 3 times more likely to develop thyroid cancer than men, and the disease is most common in patients between the ages of 20 and 55 (except in the case of anaplastic thyroid cancer).
 In areas of the world where diets are low in iodine (e.g., inland desert areas), rates of papillary and follicular thyroid cancers are generally higher.